 Please contact your tax advisor if you have any questions about these rules.

-Olga Oganesov Tax Senior Manager, CPA
+Olga Oganesov Tax Principal, CPA

 Olga is a tax senior manager, responsible for providing tax compliance and consulting services to a wide variety of clients.
 Since joining the firm in 2006, she has worked primarily with non-profit organizations and clients involved in the affordable housing industry, including tax credit properties, U.S. Department of Housing and Urban Development and U.S. […]